openstack/kolla-ansible/doc/source/reference/compute/nova-cells-guide.rst

 .. code-block:: console

-   kolla-bootstrap upgrade --tags nova-cell-upgrade --limit cell03
+   kolla-ansible upgrade --tags nova-cell-upgrade --limit cell03

 At this stage, we might wish to perform testing of the new services, to check that they are functioning correctly before proceeding to other cells.